GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 ## How to use promises

-There are many places where using promises will result in cleaner, easier-to-maintain code.
+There are many places where using promises results in cleaner, easier-to-maintain code.
 You should consider using promises in situations such as the following:

 * Any time that you want to clean up your code by using a more "synchronous" invocation style.